hallpaz/3dsystems20/docs/assignment2.md

 First, we tried to reproduce the tutorial steps to check if the texture data is fine and see what would be rendered.

-The image looks fine as the camera is outside the sphere.
-It seems a little dark, p We used the same parameters of the tutorial to configure the rasterization settings and the mesh renderer, including the shader (Phong Shader).
+We can see part of the the texture represented in a spherical form in a image that looks a little dark.
+This resuThe image looks fine as the camera is outside the sphere.
+It seems a little dark, probably due to
+We used the same parameters of the tutorial to configure the rasterization settings and the mesh renderer, including the shader (Phong Shader).